napix/NapixServer/docs/first_step.rst

 .. note::

-   if you have installed HelloWorld in :ref:`helloworld`, ``ls`` will show ``hello``
+   If you followed the :ref:`quickstart`, you'll see ``[ /hello ]`` as you installed HelloWorld Manager in :ref:`helloworld`.

 Write a manager
 ===============

+Best way to understand how Napix works is to get your hands dirty, so we'll see how to write a little plain text password manager step by step.

 .. note::

-   The examples below use differents snippet from different sessions.
+   The examples below use snippets from different sources :

-    Without a prompt, is python source code inside the :file:`HOME/auto/password.py`.
+    If there is no prompt, the test is from the example manager ``HOME/auto/password.py``

     A ``(napix)$`` indicates a shell with the virtualenv loaded::